4 Tips for Finding Yourself During Recovery

 For someone who is newly sober, finding your true passion can feel like an overwhelming idea.
 Start smaller.
 Try to recall the activities or hobbies you enjoyed before using substances.
-Even something as simple as watching the sun set, listening to music, or hitting the trails with outdoor adventure therapy can help you find feelings of comfort in a new reality that may feel unfamiliar for a bit.
+Even something as simple as watching the sun set, listening to music, or hitting the trails with our Colorado outdoor adventure therapy can help you find feelings of comfort in a new reality that may feel unfamiliar for a bit.

 3. try something new

 Gandhi once gave this bit of timeless advice: “The best way to find yourself is to lose yourself in the service of others.”
 And frankly, turning your attention to others is often a welcome change of pace after doing the hard work to rediscover yourself.
 Consider volunteering, whether at a senior center, local animal shelter, or a community soup kitchen.
 Those who have struggled with addiction often find that their own souls are nurtured by connecting with and helping others, and more than a few individuals who made this discovery eventually used that self-awareness to pursue a career in social services or counseling.